 Types of Commercial Real Estate Construction Loans

-Developers and investors who purchase underutilized land or run-down properties have special needs due to the financing that is required to get their properties up to speed.
-Not only must these clients worry about selling, occupying or owning a project, but they must obtain specific financing to make the land, and any buildings on it, habitable.
+Developers and investors who purchase underutilized land or run-down properties must obtain commercial real estate construction loans to make the land, and any buildings on it, usable.

-Commercial development can be perilous, and getting funding can be tricky if the developer and others involved do not have a track record of successful projects.
-Sometimes the developers are the owners upon completion and can use other properties they have developed as collateral if there is enough equity in them.
-These are some of the most common types of construction loans.
+Commercial development carries high risks, and getting funding can be difficult if the developer and others involved do not have a track record of successful projects.

 Land Development Loan

 You can obtain a land development loan when you have raw or undeveloped land that needs to be made construction-ready.
 Once the raw land is developed, it may be subdivided and sold as a number of parcels for commercial or residential use.

 Land development loans can also be used for installing sewer, water, or power lines to the site.

 Interim Construction Loan